rburhum/arcgis-ogr/README.md

   Turns out that I am using Visual Studio Express 2010 to compile and debug this thing. <a href="http://through-the-interface.typepad.com/through_the_interface/2006/07/debugging_using.html">I had to hand edit the proj and the user file to allow firing up ArcMap and have Release/Debug options in my IDE</a> since those options are available on the Express editions of Visual Studio.
 It seems that is what the ArcGIS Visual Studio Templates also do.

+## Known Limitations

+* Blob fields are not being read
+  This is a limitation with the current Swig bindings for OGR. <a href="http://trac.osgeo.org/gdal/ticket/4457">It is being worked on.
+See the related ticket 4457</a>
+* Workspace is readonly
+  In ArcGIS 10.2 ESRI will release a few interfaces that will allow write support to be easily implemented.
+Let's wait for them :)

 ## Contributing